Lady Godiva of Coventry

 Lady Godiva of Coventry is a 1955 American Technicolor historical drama film, directed by Arthur Lubin.
 It starred Maureen O'Hara in the title role.
 Alec Harford, the English actor who portrayed Tom the Tailor, died eight months before the film's release.

 Plot

 The film is set in 11th-century England.
-King Edward the Confessor (Eduard Franz) wants the Saxon Lord Leofric (George Nader), who rules Coventry, to marry a Norman woman, Yolanda.
-When he refuses, he is sentenced to jail, where he meets Godiva (Maureen O'Hara), the sheriff's sister.
-The two fall in love and soon they are wed.
+King Edward the Confessor wants the Saxon Lord Leofric, who rules Coventry, to marry a Norman woman, Yolanda.
+When he refuses, he is sentenced to jail, where he meets Godiva, the sheriff's sister.
+The two fall in love and soon they are wedded.
 The times are turbulent and Godiva proves a militant bride; unhistorically, unrest between the Anglo-Saxon populace and the increasingly influential Norman French lead to her famous ride.